katzenpost/katzenpost/docs/specs/pki.rst

    protocol; upload descriptors, vote, generate documents, download documents, establish connections for user traffic.

-   The epoch duration of 3 hours is more than adequate for these two constraints.
+   The epoch duration of 20 minutes is more than adequate for these two constraints.

    .. note::